kennedn/kindlepass/README.md

 manually on the Kindle device at `ROOT:/system/AudibleActivation.sys`.

 #### Print activation bytes
-Activation bytes can be used to play .aax files natively or remove DRM entirely, example commands:
+Activation bytes can be used to play .aax files natively or convert to other formats, example commands:

 Play Natively:
 ```bash